 Abelardo Morell • April 4, 2006

 During the last 15 years, Abelardo Morell has published seven photographic books, including several on the subject of books themselves.
 He has exhibited his work in New York, Boston, Chicago, London, Spain, Italy, Brazil, Canada, and many other locations.
-Best known for his photographs of rooms which have been transformed into camera obscuras, Morell’s interest in the unexpected optical qualities of ordinary objects is earning him an expanding international audience.
+Morrell is best known for his photographs of rooms which have been transformed into camera obscuras; his interest in the unexpected optical qualities of ordinary objects is earning him an expanding international audience.

 “There is no doubt he (Abelardo Morell) has been among the most protean and inventive photographers at work anywhere during the last 15 years,” writes Richard Woodward.